 An incoming employee who will be either in a staff employee class or in a job in a staff employee class within the next 30 days.

-A student who is on medical, personal, or emergency leave in the current academic period but is expected to return in a future academic period.
+A student who is on suspension or on medical, personal, or emergency leave in the current academic period but is expected to return in a future academic period.

 A non-terminated employee in any non-student employee class that has no current jobs.